HireUp-Turing/HireUp_backend/README.md

       }
   }
   ```

-**Error handling**: New applicant cannot come in with empty arrays for either skills or values when being created, else response is 400 error message
+###### Error handling: New applicant cannot come in with empty arrays for either skills or values when being created, else response is 400 error message
 Example erroneous request:
   ```JSON
   {